practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 # TAG AND REPLACE ALL LINKS BEFORE SHIPPING!
-# Update with latest stats + report before shipping
+# Update with latest stats, images, + report before shipping (important for this to be consistent!)
 # Send to Twilio
 # Change URL before shipping